 - Once complete, put this bag in your car so you don’t forget it!.

-What to do During a Storm
+What to Do With Dogs During a Hurricane

 - Stay inside.
 During a storm, keep your pets inside.
 For potty breaks, leash your dog and walk it outside, only when local weather services show it is safe to do so.